Do College Rankings Matter?

 Do you know what these lists can’t take into account?
 You!
 College rankings are just one piece in the puzzle of finding the right college for you.
 Only you know what academic field you want to pursue and what type of campus will make you feel most at home.
 Only you know how to best reach your goals.

 So use college rankings as a starting point to see what interests you—and then dig deeper.
 Schedule a few campus tours.
-Sit down with admissions counselors.
+Sit down with admissions representatives.
 Learn about the average class size, teaching styles, and internship opportunities at each school you’re considering.
 Afterward, check in with yourself to see how you’re feeling.
 When all of these pieces come together, you’ll have a better picture of which school is the right one.

 Finding Your Perfect Match